antonsjava/jalw/README.md

 ## Wrapping

 Jalw requires some real logging API for logging.
-Like Slf4j or Log3j or ...
+Like Slf4j or Log4j or ...
 You can simply write your own wrapper over your logging API.
 Jalw brings JalwLogger interface, which abstracts the logging API.
 It requires two method for each log level

  - boolean isXXXEnabled() - which returns true if level XXX is opened for logging.
- - void XXXE(String message) - which logs message to XXX level It simplifies requiremets om logging API, but force Jalw to format logged messages to string form.
+ - void XXX(String message) - which logs message to XXX level

+It simplifies requiremets om logging API, but force Jalw to format logged messages to string form.

 Jalw defines following levels of logging

  - trace
  - debug
  - info
  - warn
  - error
  - fatal

 All this levels must be somehow mapped to real logging system using instance of JalwLogger and it is provided to Jalw for real logging.